LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/working-with-asynchronous-messaging.md

 date: 2019-01-21 09:13:27 +0000

 ---
 It’s important to understand how messaging is different from live chat.
 With messaging, interactions with visitors can be ongoing, and visitors have the freedom to respond on their own time.
-This means that the interaction can last a full shift or a few days, allowing you to pick up pending conversations any time of the day.
-Another benefit of messaging is that consumers can return to the same agent to continue their journey, creating a continuous and seamless experience.
+This means that the interaction can last a full shift or a few days, allowing agents to pick up pending conversations any time of the day.
+Another benefit of messaging is that consumers can return to the same agent and seamlessly continue their journey, creating a better, more continuous user experience.

-Messaging provides consumers with an experience that is superior to live chat, as it is done on their own time.
-For agents, these characteristics can bring up the following questions:
+Yet, for contact centers, these characteristics present the following questions:

-* For long term conversations, how do we define an active, or open conversation as opposed to resolved one?
+* For long term conversations, how do we define an active or open conversation as opposed to a resolved conversation?
-* If a consumer takes hours or days to reply, what should be done with the open conversation?
+* If a consumer takes hours or days to reply, what should be done with that pending and open conversation?
 * What about conversations that are left unresolved?
-Do they remain open?
+Should they remain open?
 * How many concurrent messages can an agent handle?

 ## How LivePerson helps agents manage asynchronous conversations

-To help answer the questions and differences raised by asynchronous messaging, LivePerson has various ‘behind the scenes’ tools that help agents manage their messaging conversations effectively.
+To help answer the questions and differences raised by asynchronous messaging, LivePerson has various ‘behind the scenes’ tools and capabilities that help agents manage their messaging conversations effectively.

 ### Smart Capacity: the dynamic concurrency method